oktavilla/PortfolioDeck-Docs/themes.markdown

 ## Filters ## {#filters}

 This is the filters we have set up specifically for PortfolioDeck.
-Liquid also has its own <a href="http://wiki.github.com/tobi/liquid/liquid-for-designers">standard filters</a>.
+Liquid also has its own [standard filters](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 * `path`
 * `path_with_collection`